syncfusion-content/wpf-docs/wpf/SfRangeSlider/Ticks.md

-> Note: In Vertical Orientation, this option places the ticks to right side.
+N> In Vertical Orientation, this option places the ticks to right side.

 ### TopLeft